aDR300684/Forest_Cover_Prediction/README.md

 1. Clone the repository.
 2. Install the required libraries.
-3. Run the notebook to generate the necessary files and see the complete analysis and results.
+3. Run the notebook `forest_cover_prediction.ipynb` to generate the necessary files and see the complete analysis and results.